Near-Space Balloon Platform Research

 As part of the Student Satellite Initiative, the Wisconsin Space Grant Consortium (WSGC) runs the Elijah High-Altitude Balloon project, which provides opportunities for students to fly their science experiments in a near-space environment.
 Student teams will design and build science payloads to be launched and retrieved from a high-altitude balloon that will ascend up to 100,000 feet or more before bursting.

-Students selected for the Payload Team will design and build the payload.
+Students selected for the Research Team will design, build, and launch a payload.
 Students will be expected to define an important science question or set of questions that might be addressed by a high-altitude balloon flight, and then with the assistance of mentors, design and build a science-driven payload.
-Payload Team members also assist the Elijah Launch Team; track and chase the balloon as it traverses; retrieve the payload upon landing; and analyze the resulting data.
-Payload Team members present their results at the annual Wisconsin Space Conference.
+Team members will track and chase the balloon as it traverses; retrieve the payload upon landing; and analyze the resulting data.
+Team members present their results at the annual Wisconsin Space Conference.

 Read more about the Research Team